Taranto: Rail

 Taranto railway station connects the city with Rome, Naples, Milan, Bologna, Bari, Reggio di Calabria and Brindisi.

 Air

 Taranto-Grottaglie Airport is located 16 km away from Taranto, but does not offer any regularly scheduled commercial services.
+Efforts by local communities that call for such services are ongoing.
 The two closest airports that do offer regularly scheduled commercial services are in Brindisi and Bari, approximately 70 km and 90 km away, respectively.

 Other

 The Ponte Girevole (swing bridge), built in 1887, runs across the navigable ship canal that joins Mar Piccolo (Little Sea) with Mar Grande (Big Sea) and stretches along 89.9 m.
 When the bridge is open, the two ends of the city are disconnected.